 Why Mongolia Travel Is Not Like Any Other Place

 Local travel tips Mongolia travelers need can make or break your experience in this vast and remote country.
 Mongolia is not Thailand.
 It’s not Japan.
 It’s not even Central Asia as most travelers envision.
-Mongolia is expansive, desolate, uncouth, and hand-drawn.
+Mongolia is vast, remote, and completely unlike anywhere else — infrastructure is minimal, distances are extreme, and the landscape operates on its own terms

 There are: